CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 1. **Code Scanning** uses CodeQL to find problems in your code, and **Secret Scanning** and **Dependency Review** are set up through GitHub's settings.

-2. Adding GitHub Advanced Security (GHAS) to your pipeline helps protect it better from security issues and threats.
+1. Integrating GitHub Advanced Security (GHAS) with your pipeline, as outlined, results in the following benefits:

+   - **Code Scanning**: You’ll be able to identify vulnerabilities and potential issues in your code using CodeQL.
+The setup of code scanning through GitHub Actions ensures that code is automatically analyzed for security issues.

+   - **Secret Scanning**: By enabling Secret Scanning, GitHub will scan your codebase for exposed secrets or credentials, helping prevent accidental leaks of sensitive information.

+   - **Dependency Review**: Enabling Dependabot alerts ensures that you are notified of vulnerabilities in your dependencies and can take timely action to address them.
+This feature also involves maintaining an updated dependency graph.

+   - **Integration with Microsoft Defender for Cloud**: The integration allows you to manage and monitor your GHAS settings from within Microsoft Defender for Cloud, providing a centralized view of security recommendations and statuses for your GitHub repositories.

+   - **Enhanced Pipeline Security**: The combination of these tools helps secure your pipeline by proactively identifying and mitigating security risks, ensuring that both your code and dependencies are continuously reviewed for vulnerabilities.

+Overall, this setup strengthens your security posture by integrating automated security checks and monitoring into your development and deployment processes.

-## Task 6: Connecting and Securing your Azure DevOps environment to MDC
+## **Task 6: Connecting and Securing your Azure DevOps environment to MDC**

+1. Navigate to Azure portal.

 1. Search and select **Microsoft Defender for Cloud** from the portal